 Social listening helps you learn from others and identify trends allowing you to create new products and better solutions people would appreciate.

 One great example comes from Netflix.
 Via social listening, they found out that a big part of their audience falls asleep while binge-watching.
 So Netflix invented then the Smart Socks.
 This magic product detects when you doze off and sends a signal to the TV, automatically pausing your favorite series so you won’t lose any minute of them.
 Definitely, a cool product that created a lot of buzzes.

 Let’s build an example to understand better how things are done.
 One of the most trendy topics these days refers to vaccination.

 For the sake of exercise, I took the keyword “vaccine” and looked at how many times it was mentioned during the last three months in Romania.
 I will keep the case study as simple as possible and limit the research to only one word.
 In reality, you can contextualize your project and check many keywords, phrases, events, brands and business mentions, industry-related topics, plus the competition to put together a valuable report.

-Dedicated tools can help you dig across multiple sources such as websites, blogs, review sites, publishers, Q&A forms, and social media.
+Dedicated tools can help you dig across multiple sources such as websites, blog posts, review sites, publishers, Q&A forms, and social media networks.

 Sort of data you can discover